Complete Guide to

 Lighting safety and building codes

-As a basic safety practice, make sure sidewalks, floors, and ramps all around the property are properly lit.
-It should also be easy to see other people and signs at night when it’s dark outside the building.
+As a basic safety practice, make sure hallways, stairs, floors, and ramps all around the property or campus are properly lit.

 If you’re subject to strict building codes, contact us.
 We dove head first into Title 24 years ago, and deal with these requirements day-in and day-out.